thephotocrm/thephotocrm/replit.md

 ### Overview
-Lazy Photog is a comprehensive multi-tenant CRM system for wedding photographers.
+thePhotoCrm is a comprehensive multi-tenant CRM system for wedding photographers.
 It streamlines workflows from inquiry to project completion by offering contact pipeline management, automated communication, a Smart Files proposal/invoice builder, payment processing, and scheduling.
 The project aims to provide a production-ready MVP that significantly enhances efficiency for photographers, with ambitions for substantial growth in the photography industry.

 ### User Preferences
 Preferred communication style: Simple, everyday language.